Krish-Goyani/CardVista-A-View-into-Unsupervised-Credit-Card-Segmentation/README.md

-# CardVista: Unlocking Customer Insights with Data
+# CardVista: A View into Unsupervised Credit Card Segmentation

 CardVista is a data-driven solution developed for Goyani Bank, a leading financial institution.
 The project aims to provide personalized services and targeted marketing campaigns to the bank's diverse customer base by leveraging customer segmentation and predictive modeling techniques.